socratools/socradoc/README.md

 ```
 Usage: scnp-cli <command> <command_params...>

-Select mixer channels to connect the to USB audio capture device
+Gives command line access to the USB control commands for the Soundcraft
-of a Soundcraft Notepad series mixer.
+Notepad series of mixers to help verify the USB protocol description document.

 Commands: